Leslie Harpold: Design

 She founded and led New York City design firm Fearless Media as Creative Director from 1996 to 2001.
 For her work with Jones Soda she won a silver medal in identity design from Print Magazine.
-She designed Metababy, a website somewhere between an early wiki-like community and a piece of participatory performance art open to anyone.
+She designed Metababy, a website that had elements of early wiki-like community and participatory performance art.

 She participated as an artist in the Banner Project, the Web element of Day Without Art, from its inception.
-She was also known for innovative work using Powerpoint such as Lorem Ipsum Dolor, her piece mixing the Latin text often used as filler (lorem ipsum) in unfinished documents with animation and graphics, and Click To Add Title, her 2002 competition versus Michael Sippey in the style of a Photoshop contest.
+She was also known for innovative work using Powerpoint such as "Lorem Ipsum Dolor", her piece mixing the Latin text often used as filler (lorem ipsum) in unfinished documents with animation and graphics, and "Click To Add Title", her 2002 competition versus Michael Sippey in the style of a Photoshop contest.

 Her design work was often deeply intertwined with her work as a writer.
 Harpold was a strong advocate of the need for "a personal, direct, and conversational" voice on the Web in order to make sites effective.